ThiagoAndo/Connected-World-Explorer/README.md

 This web application was originally built using vanilla JavaScript
  <a href="https://github.com/ThiagoAndo/rest-countries-api-with-color-theme-switcher-master.git">REST
  Countries API</a>.
 However, as with everything in life, growth and evolution are inevitable.
-  To reflect my personal development, I decided tansform it into a React-based web application built to integrate data from multiple APIs, including REST Countries, TimeZoneDB, Geoapify, OpenWeather, and GeoHive(Irish census data provider), providing users with comprehensive information about countries and user location.
+  To reflect my personal development, I decided to transform it into a React-based web application built to integrate data from multiple APIs, including REST Countries, TimeZoneDB, Geoapify, OpenWeather, and GeoHive(Irish census data provider), providing users with comprehensive information about countries and user location.
 Key features include dynamic country information, weather updates, timezone